-I didn’t feel the couple of cents I was making for them was worth compromising the look of my blog.
+I didn’t feel the couple of cents per week I was making for them was worth compromising the look of my blog.

 - Skimlinks – Another very popular affiliate network.
-Over 48,000 Global merchants like Ulta, Target, Expedia, Priceline, Sam’s Club and more!
+Over 48,000 Global merchants like Ulta, Target, Expedia, Priceline, Sam’s Club Airbnb and more.

 - Bluehost: This is the host I am using for my blog and I’ve had no issues with it since I’ve begun.
 I wrote a post about how to start a blog in 5 simple steps that can help you get started.

 - Clickbank – Another highly popular Global affiliate network filled with merchants in every niche.
 Affiliate marketers have made thousands of dollars with Clickbank.
 I wrote a post containing a tutorial on Clickbank and how to get started.

 For more of the best blogging resources (free and paid) you will need to start and run a successful money making blog go>>> here.

 The Exact Steps I Take to Make Money Blogging

 - I picked a blog niche and chose a name